Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 Here is a helpful tip to adjust the Timing; it works with the phone and can work with your kids.
 Every time you feel the urge to say something, wait ten minutes; if you still need to talk after that period, go ahead.
 This way, you will filter your interactions and improve their quality.
 Remember something.
 In communication with kids, less is more.
 This tip also applies to your significant other.
 How many times a phrase at the wrong moment ruins a whole weekend?
 We regret most of the things we talk about more than the words we don't say.

 Nowadays, information travels in a second.
 Every news or little thing is online right on time.
 There is a dark side to it; we can track our son's life minute by minute.
 I know times are tough, there are insecurity concerns, and we need to be sure they are healthy and safe; however, finding balance is challenging.
-Sometimes we can't travel to our kid's tournaments.
+Sometimes, we can't travel to our kid's tournaments.
 Still, we are linked to someone watching the match and delivering data continually.
-When I played thirty years ago, there was no information, internet, Wi-Fi, nothing.
+When I played thirty years ago, there was no information, internet, Wi-Fi, or anything else.
 One call every two weeks was a luxury in those days; we felt far away from home.
-The good thing was my parents didn't know how I was doing, no complaints, no regrets, and no punishments.
+The good thing was my parents didn't know how I was doing, and I had no complaints, no regrets, and no punishments.
 There was a friend of mine who went a step further.
 Instead of communicating a loss, he argued the tournament got canceled.
 It wasn't a lie and a creative way to decorate the competition.

 We always want to be informed about our kid's actions and results.
 Imagine for a second if your boss requires the same of you.
 What an unhealthy relationship.
 Can you be productive?
 Can you be creative and give your best?
 I doubt it.
 We are all dealing on the surface.
 Once in a while, it is healthy to step into the balcony for a better perspective.
 Back to communications, we tend to over-ask our kids about their sports: